 Our BLA registration program for ONS-5010 in wet AMD involved three clinical trials, which we refer to as NORSE ONE, NORSE TWO and NORSE THREE.
-We reported achieving the anticipated safety and efficacy and positive proof-of-concept topline results from NORSE ONE, a clinical experience study, in August 2020.
+The study design for our clinical program to evaluate ONS-5010 as an ophthalmic formulation of bevacizumab was reviewed at an end of Phase 2 meeting with the FDA in April 2018, and we filed our investigational new drug application, or IND, with the FDA in the first quarter of calendar 2019.
+In August 2020, we reported achieving the anticipated safety and efficacy and positive proof-of-concept topline results from NORSE ONE, a clinical experience study.
 NORSE TWO is our pivotal Phase 3 clinical trial comparing ONS-5010 (bevacizumab-vikg) to ranibizumab (LUCENTIS).
 The topline results reported from NORSE TWO in August 2021 showed that ONS-5010 met the primary and key secondary endpoint for efficacy with clinically impactful change observed for treated patients.
-The NORSE TWO primary endpoint difference in proportion of subjects gaining at least 15 letters BCVA was met and was both highly statistically significant and clinically relevant.
-In the intent-to-treat (ITT) primary dataset, the percentage of patients who gained at least 15 letters who were treated with ONS-5010, was 41.7 %, and the percentage of patients who gained at least 15 letters who were treated with ranibizumab was 23.1% (p = 0.0052).
-The primary endpoint was also statistically significant and clinically relevant in the secondary perprotocol (PP) dataset (p = 0.04) where the percentages were almost identical, at 41.0% with ONS-5010, and 24.7% with ranibizumab.
+The NORSE TWO primary endpoint difference in proportion of subjects gaining at least 15 letters in Best Corrected Visual Acuity ("BCVA") score was met and was both highly statistically significant and clinically relevant.
+In the intent-to-treat ("ITT") primary dataset, the percentage of patients who gained at least 15 letters who were treated with ONS-5010, was 41.7%, and the percentage of patients who gained at least 15 letters who were treated with ranibizumab was 23.1% (p = 0.0052).
+The primary endpoint was also statistically significant and clinically relevant in the secondary per-protocol ("PP")

+dataset (p = 0.04) where the percentages were almost identical, at 41.0% with ONS-5010, and 24.7% with ranibizumab.
 The key secondary endpoint BCVA score change from baseline to month 11 in the primary ITT dataset was also highly statistically significant and clinically relevant (p = 0.0043).
-A mean change in BCVA was observed with ONS-5010 was 11.2 letters, and with ranibizumab the mean change was 5.8 letters.
+A mean change of 11.2 letters in BCVA score was observed with ONS-5010, and with ranibizumab the mean change was 5.8 letters.
 The results were also statistically significant in the secondary PP dataset (p = 0.05) with a mean change with ONS-5010 of 11.1 letters versus 7.0 letters with ranibizumab.
-Results were also positive for the remaining NORSE TWO secondary endpoints with 56.5% (p = 0.0016) of ONS-5010 subjects gaining \geq 10 letters of vision and 68.5% (p = 0.0116) of ONS-5010 subjects gaining \geq 5 letters of vision.
+Results were also positive for the remaining NORSE TWO secondary endpoints with 56.5% (p = 0.0016) of ONS-5010 subjects gaining $\geq$ 10 letters of vision and 68.5% (p = 0.0116) of ONS-5010 subjects gaining $\geq$ 5 letters of vision.
 NORSE THREE is an open-label safety study we conducted to ensure the adequate number of safety exposures to ONS-5010 are available for the initial ONS-5010 BLA submission with the FDA.
 In March 2021 we reported that the results from NORSE THREE provided a positive safety profile for ONS-5010.
-The data from all three of these completed clinical trials support our March 2022 BLA submission for wet AMD.

 Additionally, in November 2021, we began enrolling patients in our NORSE SEVEN clinical trial.
 The study compares the safety of ophthalmic bevacizumab in vials versus pre-filled syringes in subjects diagnosed with a retinal condition that would benefit from treatment with intravitreal injection of bevacizumab, including exudative age-related macular degeneration, DME, or BRVO.
-Subjects will be treated for three months and the enrollment of subjects in the arm of the study receiving ONS-5010 in vials has been completed.
+Subjects will be treated for three months, and the enrollment of subjects in the arm of the study receiving ONS-5010 in vials has been completed.